Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Good hand hygiene and keeping fingernails short is the best way to reduce your chance of catching threadworms.

-Aside from threadworms, most worm infections in Australia occur in rural and remote communities, or in travellers returning from overseas.
-They are more common in tropical or subtropical areas.
+Besides threadworms, most worm infections in Australia happen in rural and remote areas, or in travellers coming back from other countries.
+They are found more often in tropical or subtropical areas.
 To avoid these types of worms:

-- Always wash your hands after gardening and before eating, drinking and smoking.
+- Always wash your hands after gardening and before eating and drinking.

 - Always wash fruit and vegetables before eating.